ngds/documents/SoftwareRoadmap.md

 # NGDS Software brainstorming

 NGDS requires software to support a variety of functions.
 This document is for brainstorming requirements/use scenarios.
 The [Enterprise view](#enterprise-view) focuses on domain operations (attempt to be independent of software).
 The [Functional View](#functional-view) section decomposes the operations into units that can be implemented in software components.
 For in-depth discussion regarding specific software options, see https://github.com/ngds/documents/blob/master/Catalog_Repository_Discussions.md.

 NGDS is implementing the US GeoScience Information network framework for scientific data sharing.
 It is a sub-network focused on content related to geothermal systems, and geothermal energy exploration and development.

+The outlines below focus mainly on the harvesting/aggregating node; the idea of a separate node and aggreagtor presists because the aggreagator node must have fairly in-depth metadata management capabilities (including a 'staging' database where standards-adherance can be assessed and metadata can be edited).
+Nodes are meant as a quite simple and easy 'beginners' management of metadata, files, and web services, where complicated data management structure and capabilites are not desirable.
+The node can always do more advanced web services managament through GeoServer and data management through a postgreSQL interface like pgAdmin, if desired.

 ## Enterprise view